By Laura Cronin 20 Apr 2023 6 min read

 What advice would you give to any aspiring engineers who may be considering an apprenticeship?

-If applying for this apprenticeship and invited to an interview, make sure to do your research.
+If applying for engineering apprenticeships and invited to an interview, make sure to do your research.
 We hope to see candidates who are interested in the aviation industry but also those that can demonstrate a commitment to the apprenticeship over its four years.

 Take the time to review our careers website, as well as the generation apprenticeship website which has lots of useful information about this particular programme.